Senpat/Haar_Cascade2/README.md

 squarecrop.txt -> text file containing path to all pictures in squarecrop

-trianglecrop.txt -> file file containing path to all pictures in trianglecrop
+trianglecrop.txt -> text file containing path to all pictures in trianglecrop

+squareneg.txt -> negative description file for squares - contains allnegatives and trianglecrop.txt

+triangleneg.txt -> negative description file for triangles - contains allnegatives squarecrop.txt